Harrison Bungwon: Memberships

 As a Manchester-trained Engineer, Bungwon had been an associate member of the Institute of Industrial Managers, United Kingdom; a member of the American Institute of Industrial Engineers and a registered engineer with the Council for the Regulation of Engineering of Nigeria (COREN).

-Kingship
+Enthronement

 At the demise of his predecessor, HRH Agwam B. A. Dauke (Agwatyap I) in 2005, Bungwon reigned as Agwatyap II and was the second indigenous Agwam (Monarch) of the Atyap Nation.
 He held the position for about 11 years before passing onto eternal glory in the cold morning of 6 April 2016.
 He was a first-class chief and his demise was seen as a great loss and shocking.

 Legacy

 During his years of active service as a civil servant, Bungwon wholeheartedly contributed to the growth and development of engineering study in Nigeria and beyond.
 Even till today, his outstanding legacy is still making great impact on Kaduna State engineering as a whole.